Aesop (brand): Points of sale

-Aesop has over 235 company owned signature stores across Australia, New Zealand, Japan, Canada, Singapore, Malaysia, South Korea, USA, Taiwan, Italy, France, The Netherlands, Germany, Switzerland, Russia, Hong Kong, Sweden, Norway, Spain, Brazil, United Arab Emirates, Belgium and the UK.
+Aesop has over 235 company-owned signature stores across Australia, New Zealand, Japan, Canada, Singapore, Malaysia, Philippines, South Korea, US, Taiwan, Italy, France, The Netherlands, Germany, Switzerland, Austria, Russia, Hong Kong, Sweden, Norway, Spain, Brazil, United Arab Emirates, Belgium and the UK.
 In the US, it is also available at Nordstrom and Saks Fifth Avenue.
-In Canada, Aesop's products can be found at Holt Renfrew, Ogilvy, Nordstrom, and Saks Fifth Avenue.
+In Canada, Aesop's products can be found at Holt Renfrew, Ogilvy, and Saks Fifth Avenue.
+In Australia, Aesop also operates counters within select Myer department stores as part of an exclusive partnership.
+These counters closely follow the aesthetics and customer experience of the standalone stores but with a condensed range.

-Its largest store in 2017 was its 1085 sqft space in the Broadway Theater District in Downtown Los Angeles where the walls are lined with reclaimed cardboard tubing from fabric rolls discarded by the nearby fashion district.
+Its largest store in 2017 was its 1085 sqft space in the Broadway Theater District in Downtown Los Angeles where the walls are lined with reclaimed cardboard tubing from fabric rolls discarded by the nearby Fashion District.
 Other elements of the store's interior are made entirely from recycled paper.

-Management

-Michael O'Keeffe has been CEO of Aesop since 2003.